 Snappy Words is a similar tool.

 Graph Words is a new very simple visual thesaurus.
-It’s not as fancy as some of the other similar applications out there, but I think some of them are actually pretty confusing to English Language Learners.
+It’s not as fancy as some of the other similar applications out there, but I think some of those other sites are actually pretty confusing to English Language Learners.

 I don’t quite know where to fit these next two web tools, so I’ll just list them here.